WebOfTrustInfo/rwot2-id2020/README.md

 * [Plurality of Provenance in Distributed Identity](topics-and-advance-readings/Plurality%20of%20Provenance%20in%20Distributed%20Identity.Andrieu.2016.pdf) — by Joe Andrieu \<[joe@joeandrieu.com](mailto:joe@joeandrieu.com)\>
 * [Identity is a Phenomenon, Not a Property](topics-and-advance-readings/Identity%20is%20a%20Phenomenon%20Not%20a%20Property.Andrieu.2016.pdf) — by Joe Andrieu \<[joe@joeandrieu.com](mailto:joe@joeandrieu.com)\>
 * [Dex: Deterministic Predicate Expressions for Smarter Signatures](topics-and-advance-readings/DexPredicatesForSmarterSigs.md) — by Peter Todd
+* [Scaling a BFT Consensus Protocol for Identity](topics-and-advance-readings/scaling-a-bft-consensus-protocol-for-identity.md) — by Jason Law & Lovesh Harchandani

 ### 2015 - Past topic papers submitted: